akshitagupta15june/Face-X/Recognition-Algorithms/Face recognition using ICA (Independent Component Analysis)/Readme.md

 The independent basis image representation consisted of the coefficients, b, for the linear combination of independent basis images, u, that comprised each face image x.

-  where m < n.
-Recall that the image synthesis model assumes that the images in X are a linear combination of a set of unknown statistically independent sources.
+  where` m < n`.
+Recall that the image synthesis model assumes that the images in X are a linear combination of a set of unknown `statistically independent sources`.
 The image synthesis model is unaffected by replacing the original images with some other linear combination of the images.

 ### 2.A factorial code